JeremyEngram/bashgptdf/README.md

-# bashgpt – ask ChatGPT to write bash scripts from your terminal
+# bashgptdf – ask ChatGPT to write bash scripts from your terminal

 ## Install